If you’re familiar with the differences between offset and digital print, you’re aware that digital print is best for projects that:

 After your Data Merge window pops up, click the drop down menu in the top right corner.
 Then click “Select Data Source…” and locate the CSV spreadsheet you’d like to use.

-TIP: Are you getting error messages?
+TIP 3: Are you still getting error messages?
 To troubleshoot your spreadsheet, check out this helpful tutorial.

 Step 5: Set Up the Variable Data Fields